avinashreddy508/Mindmate/README.md

 ## Configuration Options

-- **Emotion Threshold**: Adjust the emotion confidence threshold via a slider in the sidebar.
-CBT techniques are suggested only for emotions that meet this threshold.
 - **Remember Chat History**: Option to retain previous conversation context for enhanced response accuracy.
 - **Debug Mode**: Enable debug mode to view summaries of chat history and queries generated for document searches.